n43/react-pannable/packages/pannable/docs/carousel.md

 # \<Carousel />

-`Carousel` is a convienent way to playback list data automatically in infinity loop.
+`Carousel` used to play a number of looping items in sequence.

 ## Usage